 Hot Rolling Method

 Hot rolling takes place in temperatures above the material’s recrystallisation temperature.
-In case of steel, the temperatures rise above 1000°C.
+In the case of steel, the temperatures rise above 1000°C.

 The starting material is usually steel billets or slabs.
 First, they are heated above the aforementioned temperature.
 The next step is feeding them to the rolling machinery.
 Continuous rolling gives the desired final shape – a metal sheet (3 mm and upwards) or profile.